By Steve Blanchard

 Diagnosing glioblastoma, the most aggressive type of brain cancer, requires surgery and a biopsy.
 If a tumor is cancerous, treatment can vary based on the patient.
 Those diagnosed with glioblastoma typically live 10 to 22 months.
 So what should you know about this disease?

 What is it?
 Glioblastoma Multiforme (GBM) is the most common type of glioma, a brain cancer that develops in the central nervous system’s glial cells.
-Most glioblastomas are cancerous, and many contain their own blood vessels, allowing them to grow quickly.
+All glioblastomas are cancerous, and many contain their own blood vessels, allowing them to grow quickly.

 Glioblastoma is a cancer that affects the cells found in the brain and spinal cord called astrocytes.
 This form of cancer most commonly develops in the frontal or temporal lobes of the brain.